 Recipe FAQs

-When blackening food, the food is dipped in melted butter and then dredged in a mixture of herbs and spices.
-It is then cooked in a very hot cast-iron skillet.
+When blackening food, the food is dipped in melted butter, dredged in a mixture of herbs and spices, and cooked in a hot cast-iron skillet.

 This creates the characteristic brown-black crust on the food, the result of browned milk solids from the butter and charred spices.
 So in this recipe, the halibut becomes crispy and blackened when the seasonings used to coat it become charred in the hot skillet.

-Blackening is a very tasty way of preparing fish.
-The inside is tender and flaky while the outside is crusty and boldly seasoned.
-Blackened salmon is excellent too.
+Blackening is a delicious method for preparing fish.
+The inside is tender and flaky, while the outside is crusty and boldly seasoned.
+Blackened salmon is excellent, too.

 To check if the fish is done, use the tip of a small knife to peek at its interior.
 The flesh should have turned from translucent to opaque.